SSDI Process Guide by Ficek Law, PC in Fargo, ND

 The first step to filing the initial application for SSDI benefits is to gather the necessary information that you will need to provide to the Social Security Administration (SSA).
 The more information you provide, the more likely they will not ask for additional information, which can delay your claim.

-• Medical Information.
-You must provide a list of your medical conditions; dates of examinations, treatments, and tests; names of all medications
+- Medical Information.
+You must provide a list of your medical conditions; dates of examinations, treatments, and tests; and names of all medications.

 Why Choose Ficek Law?